gspeed0689/legacy-copy/README.md

 This was unsatisfactory and took a long time with unclear results.
 Next I wrote a Python script, `cdxu.py` to copy the contents from the CD to a folder.

 Finally, brought together, I have bash scripts for Ubuntu to run `cdxu.py` and then DDRescue.
 This process still takes several hours per disk.
-A second DVD drive was found and the bash script was copied and configured such that `/dev/sr0` or `/dev/sr1` are specified as sources for DDRescue, and `cdxu.py` will look in `/etc/mtab` to find the `/media` mounts for each disk and keep `/dev/sr0` DDRescue with `/media/{sr0}` copy content.
+A second DVD drive was found and the bash script was copied and configured such that `/dev/sr0` or `/dev/sr1` are specified as sources for DDRescue, and `cdxu.py` will look in `/etc/mtab` to find the `/media` mounts for each disk and keep `/dev/sr0` DDRescue with `/media/{sr0}` copy content. `/dev/cdrom` was not used as only one is listed even when two disks are available.

 To help with disk documentation, a similar photo workflow was created for CDs.
 Take photos of the disks with a webcam, then copy the photos with a new name into the disk folder.